-- Implementation and Utilization of the Family Stabilization Program. - Continued implementation of Mandatory Reporting Training to community stakeholder groups. - Effective training and implementation of the Family Team Meeting Policy and the Facilitated Family Team Meeting Protocol. - Forming CPPC in Biddeford, Lewiston, Bangor and working with other communities to identify already existing coalitions and offering our support. - Development and dissemination of FAMILY SHARE Policy. - Ensuring FAMILY SHARE Meetings are occurring when children enter custody. - Training for Resource Parents and staff regarding the need for and value of Family Share Meetings. - Annual Cops & Caseworker Training
+- Continued implementation of Mandatory Reporting Training to community stakeholder groups. - Effective training and implementation of the Family Team Meeting Policy and the Facilitated Family Team Meeting Protocol. - Continued expansion of CPPS to other areas in Maine in addition to Biddeford, Portland, Lewiston, Bangor and working with other communities to identify already existing coalitions and offering our support. - Development and dissemination of FAMILY SHARE Policy. - Ensuring FAMILY SHARE Meetings are occurring when children enter custody. - Training for Resource Parents and staff regarding the need for and value of Family Share Meetings.